Harukisatoh/DataStructure/README.md

 # DataStructure
-Repository where all the works and exercises of the Data Structure discipline will be saved / Repositório onde todos os trabalhos e exercícios da disciplina de Estrutura de Dados serão salvos.
+Repository where all the works and exercises of the Data Structure discipline will be saved.

+# EstruturaDeDados
+Repositório onde todas as tarefas e exercícios da disciplina de EstruturaDeDados serão salvas.